simoniz0r/yadshot/README.md

 # yadshot

-yadshot uses ImageMagick or ffmpeg and slop to take screenshots.  yadshot can upload screenshots and files to https://teknik.io, and it can also upload pastes to https://paste.rs
+yadshot uses ImageMagick or ffmpeg and slop to take screenshots.  yadshot can upload screenshots, files, and pastes to https://Filebin.net.

 Arguments: